 An example of the interplay between AI hardware and policy is the brief from the Center for Security and Emerging Technology (CSET) referenced in the 80k post from section 0.
 This brief builds the case why AI hardware has unique instrumental value in the AI policy space and how to use it.
 Unlike software, which is decentralized and hard to regulate, the equipment to make the most advanced computer chips is much more centralized.
 Therefore, carefully crafted policy can regulate the distribution of AI hardware, providing a leverage point to regulate the development of AI more generally.
 The brief utilizes a relatively deep understanding of the state-of-the-art in AI hardware, identifying exactly which companies would need to be involved, and making recommendations on what class of equipment to target.

-A series of Future Perfect newsletters (including Nov 13; Nov 20; and especially Dec 04, 2020) outlines a case that there is some long-hanging fruit in enacting effective policy in Washington, DC.
+A series of Future Perfect newsletters (including Nov 13; Nov 20; and especially Dec 04, 2020 [Edit Jun 2023: Removing links feel free to DM me for copies of the newsletters]) outlines a case that there is some long-hanging fruit in enacting effective policy in Washington, DC.
 So, I am cautiously optimistic that people interested in hardware policy can do a lot of good in this space (for further discussion of this, see section 5.)

 - 80k has a lot of advice on AI policy on their AI Policy priority path writeup, where they mention careers paths including working at top AI labs, joining a think tank, working for the US government, working in academia, or working in party politics.

 - My understanding is that one way to slice the space of careers in policy is between government roles and non-government roles.
 Government roles are closer to where the decisions are being made, but are also more well-suited to certain backgrounds than others.